cognitect/transit-format/README.md

 A handler for an extension type must implement the rep operation.
 Transit calls rep to get an encodable representation of a value.
 The encodable representation may be any type for which a handler exists OR a type that can be mapped directly to a ground semantic type.
 The tag rep column in the semantic type table above lists the programming language types that map directly to ground types without requiring handlers (for instance, an iterable maps directly to an array).
 Transit implementations provide an as-tag function to allow you to specify a particular tag and rep to use to represent an extension type, if that is more efficient than representing an extension type using a type for which a handler exists.
 For example, you can represent an extension type as an array by either having rep return an array (for which there is a handler) or by having it return an as-tag value with the tag "array" and an iterable value as the rep.

-A decoder maps values of a transit semantic type to values of a programming language type.
+A decoder maps values of a Transit semantic type to values of a programming language type.
 A decoder is a logical function that constructs a new value from a representation (details differ by programming language).

-Maps are used to associate handlers with programming language types and decoders with transit tags.
+Maps are used to associate handlers with programming language types and decoders with Transit tags.

 Here is an example of a handler and a decoder for the point semantic type that map from/to a Point record type in Clojure: